radamanth/sample-grunt-mocha-tdd/README.md

-Sample Grunt Mocha TDD
+Sample Grunt Mocha TDD/BDD
 ===================

-This is a sample project to do TDD (in coding dojo for example) with a javascript project, using grunt and mocha.
+This is a sample project to do TDD/BDD (in coding dojo for example) with a javascript project, using grunt, mocha and cucumber.

 To launch tests:
 ```